 - Utilize community health workers and promoters to knock on doors, leave flyers, and explain when the mobile vaccination unit will come to their area the week before setting up vaccine clinics.

-- Reach out to CBOs in the local area to share information about mobile vaccination units' location, dates, and times.
+- Reach out to CBOs in the local area to share information about mobile vaccination units' location, dates, and times, or having the CBO’s host the mobile unit on their site.

 - Have bilingual community members integrated into the staffing to ensure people are from and recognized by the community, easing language and culture barriers.